Graduate research scholarship terms and conditions

 3. Stipends are paid fortnightly from the commencement date of the Scholarship.

-3.3 Overseas Student Health Cover (OSHC)
+3. Overseas Student Health Cover allowance

-1. Unless otherwise specified in your scholarship offer, the University will provide visa length OSHC Single membership for students who require a Student Visa to study in Australia.
+1. Overseas Student Health Cover (OSHC) allowance covers single membership for students who require a Student Visa to study in Australia.

-2. reimburse the cost upon provision of a receipt if you have arranged your own OSHC membership up to the scheduled value used by the University’s preferred OSHC provider.
+3. The allowance will provide a reimbursement upon provision of a receipt if you have arranged your own OSHC membership up to the scheduled value used by the University’s preferred OSHC provider.

-3.4 Relocation allowance
+4. Relocation allowance

 1. The University will pay a relocation allowance to students who: